wonderrsood/symmetrical-spork/README.md

 Please do not make pull requests.
 Fork/Clone the repo instead and work on it.

 There is no need to deploy infrastructure to AWS.
-Just make sure it fully valid terraform infrastructure-as-code setup.
+Just make sure it fully valid terraform infrastructure-as-code setup and it has sufficient level of tests.